hashicorp/terraform-provider-aws/website/docs/r/keyspaces_keyspace.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - The name of the keyspace.
-* `arn` - The ARN of the subnet group.
+* `arn` - The ARN of the keyspace.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).

 ## Import

-Use the `name` to import a subnet group.
+Use the `name` to import a keyspace.
 For example:

 ```
 $ terraform import aws_keyspaces_keyspace.example my_keyspace